eslint/eslint/docs/rules/no-unexpected-multiline.md

+# no-unexpected-multiline

-# disallow confusing multiline expressions (no-unexpected-multiline)
+Disallows confusing multiline expressions.

 Semicolons are usually optional in JavaScript, because of automatic semicolon insertion (ASI).
 You can require or disallow semicolons with the [semi](./semi.md) rule.